Additive Manufacturing is right at home in the Petrochemical Industry

 In the Oil & Gas industry, where one-off unique parts are quite common, the ADDere laser-wire additive manufacturing system can produce parts directly from a CAD model into a casting-level part ready for final machining without the need to produce molds.
-Typically parts have to be cast from molds, which can be a time consuming and a costly endeavor for just a one-off part.
+Typically parts have to be cast from molds, which can be a time-consuming and costly endeavor for just a one-off part.
 But with additive manufacturing, components can be built on demand from fewer interlocking parts making them less prone to failure.

-The ADDere large scale metal 3D printing system allows components to be manufactured in-house and made from more exotic superalloys.
-Components made from such alloys are far more resistant to harsh chemicals and environments, and have the added benefit of being 3D printed on location.
+The ADDere large-scale metal 3D printing system allows components to be manufactured in-house and made from more exotic superalloys.
+Components made from such alloys are far more resistant to harsh chemicals and environments and have the added benefit of being 3D printed on location.

 Petrochemicals Meet Superalloys

 Petrochemicals from the refinement process of petroleum and natural gas can be hazardous.
 The highly acidic petrochemicals can potentially eat through the traditional steel storage vessels or piping.
-These highly corrosive chemicals require extra care in the production, transportation and storage.
-Storing highly toxic and corrosive chemicals has to be done with great care, such that even a small leak can led to long-term environmental damage.
-Not only that, during the refinement process, temperatures can reach highs at over 1,000°F (538°C), and at those temperatures, steel begins to lose much of its tensile strength causing cracks to form.
+These highly corrosive chemicals require extra care in their production, transportation and storage.
+Storing highly toxic and corrosive chemicals has to be done with great care, such that even a small leak can lead to long-term environmental damage.
+Not only that, during the refinement process, temperatures can reach highs at over 1,000°F (538°C), and at those temperatures, the steel begins to lose much of its tensile strength causing cracks to form.

 The solution to improving tensile strength has been substituting nickel-based superalloys in place of steel.
 These alloys are far more resistant to high temperatures, oxidation and corrosion than traditional steel.
 Petrochemicals generally have highly toxic and acidic properties making superalloys more in demand than ever to store and transport such acidic chemicals.
 Superalloys even hold up better than steel in high-stress environments under most circumstances.
 Nickel-based superalloys typically contain alloying elements such as chromium, aluminum, titanium, molybdenum, tungsten, niobium, tantalum and cobalt.
 From a combination of those alloying elements, superalloys are formed, like Hastelloy, Inconel, Monel and Incoloy to name a few.

 Superalloys can be fabricated into a wide range of components large or small, from pipes, tubes, fittings, turbine blades, pumps and valves to even entire storage vessels.
 Any part that can be made from steel can also be made from superalloys.
-Components like these made from a superalloy has the tendency to be much stronger more resistant to the corrosive and oxidation effects of petrochemicals.
+Components like these made from a superalloy have the tendency to be much stronger and more resistant to the corrosive and oxidation effects of petrochemicals.

 Where ADDere comes in

-With the increasing demand for utilizing superalloys in the construction of the facilities to manufacture, store and transport petrochemicals, the ADDere laser-wire additive manufacturing process is the ideal manufacturing process in the production of components made from superalloys.
+With the increasing demand for utilizing superalloys in the construction of the facilities to manufacture, store and transport petrochemicals, the ADDere laser-wire additive manufacturing process is the ideal manufacturing process for the production of components made from superalloys.

 The ADDere laser-wire metal additive manufacturing process has the capability to 3D print components in a wide range of widely used metals, including many superalloys.
-Parts made from superalloys tend to have a more tensile strength and resistance to corrosion than the same part made from steel.
+Parts made from superalloys tend to have more tensile strength and resistance to corrosion than the same part made from steel.
 Components made using ADDere’s additive manufacturing process will require minimal machining to finish a part with very little material waste.

-The ADDere additive process can produce parts in any size commonly used in the Oil & Gas industry including: piping, turbine blades, storage vessels and beyond.
+The ADDere additive process can produce parts of any size commonly used in the Oil & Gas industry including piping, turbine blades, storage vessels and beyond.
 Traditionally, parts made from superalloys are difficult and expensive to machine making larger parts impractical to produce through machining.
 However, parts produced with the ADDere additive manufacturing process can be made to be quite large in scale.
 Additive manufacturing reduces the need to join many smaller interlocking parts together to create a single component, eliminating many failure points in the process.